gildor2/UEViewer/readme.txt

 - implemented support for SkeletalMesh with more than 64k vertices

 21.11.2011
-- major rewritting of SkeletalMesh subsystem; implemented support for multiple UV sets, which can be switched in viewer by 'U' key and exported to psk when "-pskx" option is supplied
+- major rewriting of SkeletalMesh subsystem; implemented support for multiple UV sets, which can be switched in viewer by 'U' key and exported to psk when "-pskx" option is supplied